cwolock/BIOST311/README.md

-# BIOST311
+# BIOST311: Regression Methods in the Health Sciences
-Course materials for BIOST311
+Welcome to the course page for BIOST 311, Spring Quarter 2022.